 The 3+3 Traditional DPT Program is a six-year program where students can enter as an undergraduate student (first-time freshman) to complete prerequisites first and earn a doctor of physical therapy degree in six years.
 Students enrolled in the 3+3 program are considered undergraduates through their third year.
 The fourth, fifth, and sixth years are completed as a graduate student.

 The first three years are focused on completing general education and program-specific prerequisites.
-Upon completion of the fourth year, students receive a bachelor of science degree in health science with a pre-physical therapy emphasis.
-In addition to the health science degree, our students complete a dual major or minor.
+Upon completion of the fourth year, students receive a bachelor of science degree in exercise science.
+In addition to the exercise science degree, our students complete a dual major or minor.
 Common dual majors include

 strength and conditioning